Clifton893/Clifton893/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Clifton!
 I'm a self-taught coder, a lifelong writer, and aspiring UI designer.

 For half a year, I woke up at 4:00am every day to teach myself how to code, before going to work as a sushi chef.

 ---

 🛠 **I’m currently working on** [my blog](https://medium.com/sushi-chef-stories)'s next article, which is about Japan's summertime insects.

 🌱 **I’m currently learning** React.js

-👯 **I’m looking to collaborate on:** Documentation, research, and visual design.

 💬 **Chat with me about:** Japanese design/arts/history/film, typography, and content writing.